-The representativeness of the Lowe Institute Los Angeles Consumer Sentiment Index is ensured by its being constructed from a random sample of 500 people stratified on the basis of age, gender, ethnicity, income, and zip code.
+The representativeness of the California Consumer Sentiment Index is ensured by its being constructed from a random sample of 500 people stratified on the basis of age, gender, ethnicity, income, and zip code.
 The survey questions ask respondents seven questions concerning their current situation, perceived future prospects, and spending plans.
 People are asked to assess whether they see their financial situation getting better or worse over the coming year and how this is linked to their perception of recent business conditions both in Los Angeles and in the nation as a whole.
 They are also asked directly whether they think their chances of finding a new job are likely to improve over the coming year and whether they think the next year would be a good time, or a bad time, to buy a new car.
 The first quarterly survey was done in the second quarter of 2015 and has proceeded quarterly since, providing a baseline of data upon which to build.

 Director of the Lowe Institute of Political Economy

 McMahon Family Associate Professor of Political Economy

 Director of the Los Angeles Consumer Sentiment Index

 Professor of Finance and Economics